-Assystem has pledged to double its UK workforce, following the green light for the Sizewell C nuclear power plant by the UK Government.
+Assystem has pledged to double its UK workforce following the green light for the Sizewell C nuclear power plant announced by the government.

-Bosses say Sizewell C is expected to stimulate hundreds of jobs in the Northwest including the Blackburn site, in the coming years.
+And its bosses say the programme is expected to stimulate hundreds of jobs in the North West, including its Blackburn operation, in the coming years.

-Roles will be created across the company’s 10 UK sites, particularly in the other larger sites at Sunderland, Derby, and Bristol too.
+Roles will be created across the company’s 10 UK sites, including its other larger sites in Sunderland, Derby and Bristol.

 Simon Barber, managing director of Assystem UK, said: “This news is a major milestone for the UK as it commits to placing nuclear power and the centre of its future low-carbon electricity system.